 - Mechanical laminitis.

-I’m focussing today on metabolic causes of the disease, as these are by far the most common.
+Metabolic causes of the disease, are by far the most common.
 There are two main metabolic conditions that can predispose a horse to laminitis, which can occur together or separately.

 Equine Metabolic Syndrome